naphattha/A-Financial-Knowledge-Graph-Construction-from-SET50-Annual-Reports/README.md

 ## Project Structure

- * llm-chatbot-python-neo4j: Contains code for Neo4j database integration.
+- `llm-chatbot-python-neo4j`: Contains code for Neo4j database integration.
- * llm-chatbot-python-mysql: Contains code for MySQL database integration.
+- `llm-chatbot-python-mysql`: Contains code for MySQL database integration.

 Each directory includes the necessary files to run an independent instance of the chatbot application.